Corporate Income Tax

 - Expenses for foreign profits tax

-- Client gifts from a value of more than 35.00 EUR
+- Client gifts with a value of more than 35.00 EUR

 - 30 % of expenses for provision of food and drink for business partners (Bewirtungen)